 - Chapter 7 timeline: In a typical Chapter 7 bankruptcy case, all debts that are eligible for discharge are permanently wiped out about two months after the Section 341 hearing.
 In the meantime, your creditors cannot make any efforts to collect on those debts.

 - Chapter 13 timeline: Once the court approves your Chapter 13 bankruptcy repayment plan, you will have to make monthly payments on your debts for 36 to 60 months.
 If you have trouble making payments under the plan, our firm can help you explore your options.

 The bottom line is that filing bankruptcy and obtaining permanent debt relief does not take nearly as long as many people are afraid it will take.
 With an experienced team of bankruptcy lawyers guiding you through the process, you can make progress toward a fresh start.

 Of course, the process will always go more smoothly if you work with experienced attorneys, especially those who take the time to provide personal service and attention.

-At our firm, you can rely on the representation provided by attorney Ira D. Gingold, who has been a bankruptcy lawyer and Court-appointed Bankruptcy Trustee since 1971, and Jamie L. Gingold, who has practiced bankruptcy, business and real estate law since 2001.
+At our firm, you can rely on the representation provided by attorney Ira D. Gingold, who has been a bankruptcy lawyer since 1971 and Court-appointed Bankruptcy Trustee from 1971-2013, and Jamie L. Gingold, who has practiced bankruptcy, business and real estate law since 2001.

 Bankruptcy Filing Lawyers · Atlanta, Cumming, Dallas, Douglasville, Gainesville

 At Gingold & Gingold LLC, we are committed to our clients' success.
-For a free initial consultation to discuss what we can do to move your case forward, call us at 404-963-9508 (toll free at 877-419-0450) or e-mail us.
+For a free initial consultation to discuss what we can do to move your case forward, call us at (404) 685-8800 or e-mail us.
 Evening and weekend appointments are available.